 The Animal Health Council meets annually for clinical discussions and research and clinical updates.

-Here's one of the AHC Stars in action:
+Show above is one of the AHC stars in action.

 Mark J. Steinberg D.D.S., M.D., FACS

 For 30 years, Mark Steinberg, D.D.S, M.D., has practiced as a board-certified specialist in oral and maxillofacial surgery.
 He began his studies and completed his medical and dental degrees on the east coast.
 However, he then made the move to Chicagoland where he became a consultant to Lincoln Park Zoo’s veterinary services team.